 the words " ur gleizenn " would be retained for the formation of the dictionary.
-The defect of that method is evident, many dictionary entries will begin by an article!
-It is however possible to impose the word or expression that will be used for the formation of the dictionary.
-For that purpose, the separation line will be completed by the chosen reference followed by the character " ".
-For example, in the preceding case we can write:
+The defect of that method is evident, many dictionary entries will begin by an article !
+It is possible to filter the article but it is simpler to impose the word or expression that will be used for the formation of the dictionary.
+For that purpose, the separation line will be completed by the chosen reference followed by the character " \ ".
+For example, in the preceding case we can write :